-This article breaks down the steps for Damage calculation and defensive layering, and the order they're calculated in to provide insight into how valuable certain modifiers are.
+This article breaks down the steps for Damage calculation and defensive layering in Path of Exile 2, and the order they're calculated in to provide insight into how valuable certain modifiers are.

 The calculation of how much Damage is dealt by the attacker and how much is taken by the receiving entity follows a complex list of operations detailed in a step by step breakdown below.